About this artwork

 Starting in 96 with the reign of Emperor Nerva, Rome was ruled by five wise leaders who came to be known as the “Good Emperors.”
 Nerva (reigned 96–98) was an honest and respected senator who enacted compassionate social programs.
 His rule ushered in a period of peace and prosperity, which is suggested by the sheer abundance of coins produced during this era as well as by the skill and artistry of the images created.
 Coins of this period, especially gold aurei like this one, were often perfectly round, well struck, and centered.

-Hadrian’s decision to wear a short beard initiated a trend that was popular among his successors for the next two centuries.
+On this coin Hadrian - another “Good Emperor” - wears a short beard, initiating a trend that was popular among his successors for the next two centuries.

 - Ancient Roman